dotnet/core/samples/dotnetsay/README.md

 ## Build the Tool

-You can build and run the sample using the following commands.
+You can build and package the tool using the following commands.
 The instructions assume that you are in the root of the repository.

 ```console
 cd samples